Seattle Schools demotes Cleveland principal after she told families district would limit contact tracing, attorney says

 After an investigation, district officials decided to end Brown’s principal contract, effective June 30.
 They have also demoted her to a lower role, sought her reassignment to a different school, and are recommending a five-day suspension, according to Shannon McMinimee, Brown’s attorney.

-“This is the most severe discipline I’ve seen imposed on an 18-year principal, with no past record, for insubordination or failing to follow a directive,” said McMinimee, an education attorney who once served as counsel for the district.
+“This is the most severe discipline I’ve seen imposed on an 18-year” employee, a “principal, with no past record, for insubordination or failing to follow a directive,” said McMinimee, an education attorney who once served as counsel for the district.

 The district would not confirm any part of Brown’s account Thursday evening.